build-on-aws/bedrock-agent-txt2sql/README.md

 ### Grant Model Access

-- We will need to grant access to the models that will be needed for our Bedrock agent.
+- We will need to grant access to the models that will be needed for the Amazon Bedrock agent.
 Navigate to the Amazon Bedrock console, then on the left of the screen, scroll down and select **Model access**.
-On the right, select the orange **Manage model access** button.
+On the right, select the orange **Enable specific models** button.

 ![Model access](images/model_access.png)

-- Select the checkbox for the base model column **Anthropic: Claude 3 Haiku**.
-This will provide you access to the required models.
-After, scroll down to the bottom right and select **Request model access**.
+- To have access to the required models, scroll down and select the checkbox for the **Titan Embedding G1 - Text** and **Anthropic: Claude 3 Haiku** model.
+Then in the bottom right, select **Next**, then **Submit**.

 - After, verify that the Access status of the Models are green with **Access granted**.